evgenyneu/js-evaluator-for-android/README.md

 Each time the JavaScript is evaluated in the new context.
 It can not access the result of a previous evaluation.
 Please concatenate all your JavaScript to one string to evaluate it in one go.

-For example, consider if you need to load jQuery libary and then use it:
+For example, if you need to load jQuery libary and then use it:

     String jQuery = "/*! jQuery JavaScript Library v2.1.1 ...";
     jsEvaluator.evaluate(jQuery + "; $.isNumeric(123)", new JsCallback() { ...